 Special Issues

-Special Issue on Computer Vision and Games
+Special Issue on Computer Vision and Games: Call for Papers

 Video Games and Computer Vision research have long held a symbiotic relationship.
 On the one hand, virtual worlds in games are often used for collecting training data or as testbeds for computer vision models since they provide a greater deal of flexibility, control and scalability in the data collection process compared to the real world.
 On the other hand, computer vision advancements have enabled us to push the frontiers of what is possible within these artificial game worlds and have transformed the processes with which these worlds are created.
 However, significant research questions still remain unaddressed both in the field (Computer Vision) and the domain (Games), which include technical and engineering challenges.